- First-Day Attendance

 Students are cautioned not to preregister for any course they intend to audit.
 They will have to drop the course(s) from their official schedule and will incur additional financial liability.

 Note: Citizens 60 years of age or older who are Florida residents may attend classes under "seating privileges" criteria, and fees are waived except for those courses requiring individual instruction.

 The Office of the University Registrar issues official transcripts at the request of the student.
-Individuals needing official transcripts are encouraged to submit their request online at http://my.fsu.edu under the "Academics" section of Student Center.
+Individuals needing official transcripts are encouraged to submit their request online at http://my.fsu.edu under the "Academics" section of Student Central.
 In cases where a student is unable to submit an online request, a written request may be made directly to the transcript section of the Office of the University Registrar.

 Transcript service may be denied if a financial or judicial stop has been placed on a student's record.
 Clearance from the Controller's Office or the Office of Student Rights and Responsibilities must be obtained prior to the release of the transcript.
 Transcript service may also be denied if the request is made by a third party without the student's written consent.

 A charge of $10.00 will be assessed for each official transcript issued.

 The University reserves the right to issue transcripts to other state of Florida schools for those students who attend the University under the state transient process.
 Students are responsible for any transcript fees incurred for providing these transcripts as required by the transient application process.

 Unofficial transcripts are available to students free of charge.
 Visit http://my.fsu.edu, click Course Quicklinks and select View Unofficial Transcript.

 All student enrollment verifications will be by official request only.
 Students in need of enrollment verification should submit an electronic request by logging in through http://my.fsu.edu.
 Select Enrollment Verification.
 Follow the instructions to obtain your enrollment verification letter.
 Your letter will be processed the following business day.
 Written requests may be submitted directly to: